 When you have sublabels, be careful not to configure the parent label as a default label.

 Require a justification for changing a label.
-If a user tries to remove a label or replace it with a label that has a lower-order number, you can require the user provides a justification to perform this action.
+For items but not for teams and groups, if a user tries to remove a label or replace it with a label that has a lower-order number, by default the user must provide a justification to perform this action.
 For example, a user opens a document labeled Confidential (order number 3) and replaces that label with one named Public (order number 1).
 For Office apps, this justification prompt is triggered once per app session when you use built-in labeling, and per file when you use the Azure Information Protection unified labeling client.
 Administrators can read the justification reason along with the label change in activity explorer.

 Require users to apply a label for the different types of items and the containers that support sensitivity labels.
 Also known as mandatory labeling, these options ensure a label must be applied before users can save documents and send emails or meeting invites, create new groups or sites, and when they use unlabeled content for Power BI.

 For documents and emails, a label can be assigned manually by the user, automatically as a result of a condition that you configure, or be assigned by default (the default label option previously described).
 An example prompt when a user is required to assign a label: